Planning a visit to Rome’s Colosseum in 2026?

 Are there pickpockets at the Colosseum?

-Yes, pickpockets can target crowded areas near the Colosseum, metro station, and ticket queues.
-Keep valuables secure and avoid distraction setups.
+Yes, pickpockets can target crowded areas near the Colosseum, the Colosseo metro station, photo spots, and ticket queues.
+Keep phones out of back pockets, use a secure bag, and be careful when someone creates a distraction close to your belongings.

 Read the pickpocket prevention tips.